MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 An app's name plays a critical role in how users discover it in the store.
 Use the following guidelines to name an app:

 * The name must include terms relevant to your users.
-* Names of core Teams features shouldn't be included in your app name, such as:
+* Names of core Teams features must not be included in your app name, such as:
   * **Chat**
   * **Contacts**
   * **Calendar**